gposingway/Listeningway/README.md

 **Tuning (Optional):**

 * For most users, the default settings work great!
-If you want to fine-tune the audio analysis (like how sensitive beat detection is), you can edit the `Listeningway.ini` file located in the same directory as the .addon file.
-More details on this in the section for developers below or on the [GitHub Wiki](link-to-wiki-placeholder).
+If you want to fine-tune the audio analysis (like how sensitive beat detection is), you can use the built-in overlay UI (accessible through the ReShade menu) or edit the `Listeningway.ini` file located in the same directory as the .addon file.
+More details on this in the section for developers below.

 ---